-Although the Day Lily has rhizomes too, at this time of year they are very tough and fibrous, not particularly good for eating.
-The tubers though are very good eating.
-Right now they have a stronger flavor than in the spring but even so, the flavor is very mild.
+The tubers are very good eating.
+In the fall they have a stronger flavor than in the spring but even then the flavor is very mild.

 These little tubers can be boiled for 15-20 mins to achieve tenderness.
-Best par boiled and then roasted until the skin is crispy or simply sliced and sauteed until golden brown.
-They also make a decent puree although it takes a lot of tubers to make a good quantity.
+Good par boiled and then roasted until the skin is crispy or simply sliced and sauteed until golden brown.
+They also make a good puree although it takes a lot of tubers to make a decent quantity.

 We keep the entire base of the plant together so the tubers are in one neat cluster which makes them easy to wash quickly, especially with a vegetable brush (note the cleaned tubers as pictured above).
-We are supplying them unwashed (also pictured), with a very thin coating of mud to keep them as fresh as the moment they were harvested.
+We like to harvest them with a very thin coating of mud to keep them as fresh as the moment they were harvested.
 There are no poisonous parts of the Day Lily so the whole thing can be used after washing.